khoapham2801/water-level-detection/README.md

-# Drawing Rectangle
+#Water Level Detection
-Tkinter application allows measuring water levels on the video.
+A Tkinter application to detect water level from video/image.

-# Libraries
-tkinter, pygubu, opencv-python, PIL, yolov3.